Limited Linguistic Diversity in Embodied AI Datasets: Measuring Linguistic Diversity for EAI

 In discussions of linguistic diversity—especially in the context of LLM-generated text—lexical diversity is typically the primary focus.
 Metrics such as BLEU \cite{papineni-etal-2002-bleu, selfbleu} and ROUGE \cite{lin-2004-rouge}, although originally designed for evaluation of generation quality, have been adapted to approximate diversity.
 Similarly, compression ratio (CR), based on gzip, has been used as a proxy for textual diversity and has been shown to be effective at distinguishing LLM-generated from human-authored text \cite{shaib2025standardizingmeasurementtextdiversity}.

-To assess duplication and lexical diversity, we compute basic linguistic statistics—such as the number of unique commands, sentences, and unigrams—as well as five textual diversity metrics: BLEU, ROUGE-L, and compression ratio (CR), following \citet{shaib2025standardizingmeasurementtextdiversity}, and Jaccard similarity and Levenshtein distance.
+To assess duplication and lexical diversity, we compute basic linguistic statistics—such as the number of unique commands, sentences, and unigrams—as well as five textual diversity metrics.
+ROUGE-L and compression ratio (CR), following \citet{shaib2025standardizingmeasurementtextdiversity}, are reported in Table \ref{tab:combined} while the remaining three metrics: BLEU, Jaccard similarity and Levenshtein distance are provided in Table \ref{tab-text-sim-ext}.